 Check out my top ten city breaks for families, with plenty of activities for both adults and kids to enjoy.

 City breaks for families should be embraced.
-Describing ancient Rome to your kids is so much easier when you are inside the Colosseum.
-Barcelona no longer becomes just a football club and tapas become something they enjoy eating.
-Talk about World War Two or the Cold War at home and you will probably be ignored – however, in Berlin its fascinating.
+Describing ancient Rome to your kids is so much easier when you are inside the Colosseum, Barcelona no longer becomes just a football club, and tapas become something they enjoy eating.
+Talk about World War Two or the Cold War at home and you will probably be ignored – however, at Checkpoint Charlie, its a different story.

 However, there are only so many museums kids can take.
 You do need to make sure there are some ‘cool’ things for them to see too.
 I have some tips for taking kids on city breaks which you might find useful, and in my list below, you will find my top ten city breaks for families.

-Berlin has so much to see, you could easily spend a week here.
-The DDR museum is a good choice for families as it is an interactive museum where kids are encouraged to touch things and interact.
-Checkpoint Charlie will be popular with teenagers, they can even get their photo taken with armed guards!
+There is so much to see and do in Berlin, you could easily spend a week here.
+The DDR museum is a good choice for families as it is an interactive museum where kids are encouraged to touch things and interact, while Checkpoint Charlie will be popular with teenagers, they can even get their photo taken with armed guards!